arielf/weight-loss/README.md

 I was not dieting at that time.
 Just collecting data.

-The machine learning process error convergence after partly sorting the lines descending, by delta to smooth it out, looks like this:
+The machine learning process error convergence after partly sorting the lines descending, by abs(delta) to smooth it out, and 4-passes over the data, looks like this:

 ![error convergence (after partial descending sort by delta)](vw-convergence.png  "loss convergence in 4 data passes")